nothke/NDraw/README.md

 4. Can draw both in screenspace and worldspace through its Screen and World subclasses;
 5. Simple code that can be easily extended;
 6. Many available shapes that keep being added as I work on projects;
+7. All of those shapes are also optional and can be freely removed from the project if not needed.

 ## How to use?
 Using the functions follows a simple form: